Last reviewed 12 February 2021

-A look the key principles in the Covid Secure guidance Working safely during Covid-19 in or from a vehicle to provide a practical guide for hauliers and other operators on how to work safely during the current pandemic.
+A look at the key principles in the Covid Secure guidance Working Safely During Covid-19 in or from a Vehicle to provide a practical guide for hauliers and other operators on how to work safely during the current pandemic.

-Working safely during Covid-19 in or from a vehicle offers guidance to people who work from vehicles, including couriers, mobile workers, lorry drivers and those using on-site transit and work vehicles.
+Working Safely During Covid-19 in or from a Vehicle offers guidance to people who work from vehicles, including couriers, mobile workers, lorry drivers and those using on-site transit and work vehicles.
 It should be noted that this guidance is regularly updated as the situation changes.

 Three points need to be made clear at the outset.